-Key Fact: It is the leading cause of cancer deaths worldwide for both men and women.
-However, massive advancements in targeted therapies and early screening are steadily improving survival rates.
+Key Fact: Lung cancer remains the leading cause of cancer-related deaths worldwide for both men and women.
+However, massive advancements in targeted therapies, immunotherapy, and early low-dose CT screening are steadily and significantly improving survival rates.

 Signs & Symptoms

-Lung cancer typically doesn't cause signs and symptoms in its earliest stages.
-When symptoms do appear, they may include:
+Lung cancer typically does not present noticeable signs or symptoms in its earliest, most curable stages.
+As the disease progresses, common symptoms may include:

-- A New Cough: A persistent cough that doesn't go away or worsens over time.
+- A New, Persistent Cough: A cough that does not go away after 2–3 weeks or progressively worsens.

-- Shortness of Breath: Feeling winded easily or hearing a wheeze.
+- Shortness of Breath: Feeling winded after minor exertion or noticing a persistent wheeze.

-- Unexplained Weight Loss: Dropping pounds without trying.
+- Unexplained Weight Loss: Dropping weight rapidly without a change in diet or exercise.

-- Bone Pain & Headaches: Signs that the cancer may have spread (metastasized) to other parts of the body.
+- Bone Pain & Persistent Headaches: Potential indicators that the cancer has metastasized (spread) to the bones or the brain.

-Coughing up blood (Hemoptysis), even a small amount or just rust-colored spit, is a major warning sign.
-See a doctor immediately.
-Do not wait to see if it clears up on its own.
+Coughing up blood (Hemoptysis), even in very small amounts or noticing rust-colored phlegm, is a critical warning sign.
+Consult a doctor immediately.
+Do not wait to see if the symptom resolves on its own.

 The Two Main Types